 “The Secret People” is hyperbolic and not very logical, but it contains some memorable phrases.

-nations it’s hard to get great masses of people concentrating on political topics.
-This is even the case with a topic like immigration, vital to the futures of their children
+In Anglosphere nations it’s hard to get great masses of people concentrating on political topics.
+This is even the case with a topic like immigration, vital to the futures of their children and grandchildren.

 American voters have no UKIP equivalent (USIP?) to vote for.
 For one thing, there is no such clear, in-plain-sight embodiment of globalization as the European Union for Americans to fix their attention on.
 It was antagonism towards the EU that propelled UKIP into the British political arena.